pgibb96/Zork-Souls/README.md

-Note that in order to play this you need a python interpretor on the terminal and it is currently only compatible with Ubuntu/Linux systems.
+Note that in order to play this you need a python interpretor on the terminal running python 2.7 and it is currently only compatible with Ubuntu/Linux systems.

 To switch to windows, all instances of: